mdenolle/KoopDV/README.md

 ``pip install dpk-forecast``

 # Initial tests

 koop_dv.ipynb is the initial notebook to make a most basic forecast without train/val/test split to get started. get_gps.ipnyb is the script to download the GPS time series and put them into a CSV file.
 Same forecast could be done using these time series!
+Marine seems to be having bandwidth issues, but will download all of the data offline and upload it on dropbox.

+# Initial goals

+* improve temporal forecast, hindcast, gap filling using DPK or LSTMs/GRUs at individual sites
+* Include geospatial information by joining stations, and adding lat-long information of the seismometers.
+There is some spatial correlation in southern california.
+Otherdata from colleague could be even smoother (deeper)
+* Include temperature, precipitation, to improve temporal forecast/hindcast/gap filling (additional data set that should help the fit)
+* Include GPS time series (or their derivative strains) in the mix to improve the geospatial prediction